ogmini/ogmini.github.io/_posts/2025-6-10-Windows Notepad - Recent Files.md

 - Only keeps the last 10 recently closed files
 - Updates on closing a file and not when Windows Notepad itself is closed

+## Importance

+This artifact is seperate from the RecentFiles/RecentDocs registry entries and other artifacts that can show file/folder interactions.
+It can be used to validate other evidence and/or show evidence of a user attempting to hide their tracks.
+A user may clear the Recent Files while not being aware of the Recent Files in Windows Notepad and vice versa.